JKWA/erlang_examples/incident/README.md

 ## **Overview**

-Operators can use this system to manage reported incidents.
-Once an incident is reported, a dedicated incident actor is spawned.
-This actor interacts with the dispatch manager to secure a suitable unit for the incident.
-If the incident remains unresolved within a pre-defined time window (40 seconds), the actor reaches out to the operator to determine further actions.
-An incident's closure releases its assigned unit, and the actor is terminated.
+When a dispatch operator reports an incident, the information is immediately persisted to disk, and a message is sent to the incident supervisor instructing it to spawn a new incident actor.
+This actor retrieves the incident data from storage and interacts with the dispatch manager to secure a suitable unit for response.
+If the incident remains unresolved within a predefined time window (currently 40 seconds), the actor proactively reaches out to the reporting dispatch operator to determine the appropriate next steps.
+Once an incident is successfully closed, its assigned unit is released, and the corresponding actor is terminated.

+In the event that an incident actor unexpectedly crashes, the supervisor will automatically respawn a new actor.
+This new actor will read the persisted state from storage, check if a unit PID (process identifier) is already associated with the incident, and, if so, skip the unit assignment step and continue working towards resolving the incident.

 ## **Prerequisites**